lericah/ISQA3420A1/Use Case 2.md

 **Primary Actor:** Developer

-**Goal in Context:** Get License and Vulnerability information on relevant software components
+**Goal in Context:** Get License and Vulnerability information on relevant software components for development purposes

 **Stakeholders:** Developer

 **Preconditions:** There must be a package with individual components and relevant OSS and vulnerability attributes

-**Main Success Scenario:** The Developer is able to receive the relevan package OSS and NIST vulnerability information they query
+**Main Success Scenario:** The Developer is able to receive the relevant package OSS and NIST vulnerability information they query

 **Failed End Scenario:** The Developer receives an incomplete response from the system or the information is incorrect